 - Once I find out what it is teens want to learn I put them on the Fast Track.
-Ultimately I want my teenaged beginning piano students to learn to read music, read a lead sheet and play by ear.
-Then end game is to have teenaged beginning students gain facility at the piano as quickly as possible so that they can enjoy playing and learn music independently.
+Ultimately I want my teenage beginning piano students to learn to read music, read a lead sheet, and play by ear.
+The end game is to have teenage beginning students gain facility at the piano as quickly as possible so that they can enjoy playing and learning music independently.

 What is the Fast Track?